 Nutrition plays a crucial role in the overall health and well-being of any pet, just as it does with people.
 That’s why the clichéd phrase “You are what you eat” is thrown around so often.
 It’s true when a pet is healthy, but even more so when he is sick.
 Diet is a crucial part of any treatment plan.
-Since nutrition is such a powerful tool for combating illness, veterinarians commonly recommend prescription pet food for an ailing animal.
+Since nutrition is such a powerful tool for combating illness, veterinarians commonly recommend veterinary diets for an ailing animal.

-Prescription pet foods are specially formulated to help manage specific health issues.
+Veterinary diets are specially formulated to help manage specific health issues.
 As indicated by the name, you need a vet’s prescription to purchase these products.
-This is because if used under the wrong circumstances, prescription diets could make animals sick.
+This is because if used under the wrong circumstances, veterinary diets could make animals sick.

 According to the U.S. Food and Drug Administration, if a pet food company “claims that a food product treats or prevents a disease, or affects the structure or function of the body, and this claimed structure or function effect isn’t derived mainly from the product’s nutrition, taste or aroma, then FDA typically considers it to be a drug, not food.”

-When standard diets lack the best ingredients or nutrients to battle an illness, veterinarians may suggest a prescription dog food or prescription cat food.
-Being on a prescription pet food could reduce or eliminate the need for an animal to receive medications or other forms of treatment.
+When standard diets lack the best ingredients or nutrients to battle an illness, veterinarians may suggest a veterinary diet.
+Being on a veterinary diet could reduce or eliminate the need for an animal to receive medications or other forms of treatment.
 These products go through extensive testing and quality control and can be life-changing for a struggling pet.

 Pets can experience gastrointestinal issues like vomiting or diarrhea for many reasons, including: